SkylineCommunications/dataminer-docs/connector-help/connector_help/Splunk_Enterprise.md

 ## About

-The Splunk Enterprise driver focuses on monitoring jobs created based on saved searches configured in the Splunk platform.
+The Splunk Enterprise connector focuses on monitoring jobs created based on saved searches configured in the Splunk platform.

 ### Version Info